Geocentrism: Ancient Greece

-In the 4th century BC, two influential Greek philosophers, Plato and his student Aristotle, wrote works based on the geocentric model.
+In the 4th century BC Plato and his student Aristotle, wrote works based on the geocentric model.
 According to Plato, the Earth was a sphere, stationary at the center of the universe.
 The stars and planets were carried around the Earth on spheres or circles, arranged in the order (outwards from the center): Moon, Sun, Venus, Mercury, Mars, Jupiter, Saturn, fixed stars, with the fixed stars located on the celestial sphere.
 In his "Myth of Er", a section of the Republic, Plato describes the cosmos as the Spindle of Necessity, attended by the Sirens and turned by the three Fates.
 Eudoxus of Cnidus, who worked with Plato, developed a less mythical, more mathematical explanation of the planets' motion based on Plato's dictum stating that all phenomena in the heavens can be explained with uniform circular motion.
 Aristotle elaborated on Eudoxus' system.

 In the fully developed Aristotelian system, the spherical Earth is at the center of the universe, and all other heavenly bodies are attached to 47–55 transparent, rotating spheres surrounding the Earth, all concentric with it.
 (The number is so high because several spheres are needed for each planet.)
 These spheres, known as crystalline spheres, all moved at different uniform speeds to create the revolution of bodies around the Earth.
 They were composed of an incorruptible substance called aether.
-Aristotle believed that the Moon was in the innermost sphere and therefore touches the realm of Earth, causing the dark spots (macula) and the ability to go through lunar phases.
-He further described his system by explaining the natural tendencies of the terrestrial elements: Earth, water, fire, air, as well as celestial aether.
-His system held that Earth was the heaviest element, with the strongest movement towards the center, thus water formed a layer surrounding the sphere of Earth.
+Aristotle believed that the Moon was in the innermost sphere and therefore touches the realm of Earth, causing the dark spots (maculae) and the ability to go through lunar phases.
+He further described his system by explaining the natural tendencies of the terrestrial elements: earth, water, fire, air, as well as celestial aether.
+His system held that earth was the heaviest element, with the strongest movement towards the center, thus water formed a layer surrounding the sphere of Earth.
 The tendency of air and fire, on the other hand, was to move upwards, away from the center, with fire being lighter than air.
 Beyond the layer of fire, were the solid spheres of aether in which the celestial bodies were embedded.
-They, themselves, were also entirely composed of aether.
+They were also entirely composed of aether.